CatenaTools/catena-public-docs/engines/unity/matchmaking/game-servers.md

 }
 ```

-2. Build your game server
+2. Build your game server:
     1. In your Unity Editor, navigate to `File -> Build Profiles`
     2. Select "Windows Server"
     3. Select "Switch Platform"
     4. Select "Build"
     5. Note the full path of your server build executable, you will need this in the next step
-3. If you are running Catena locally, skip this step.
-If you have it deployed somewhere, you will need to copy your server binary and associated output to the same machine that Catena is running on
+3. _If you are running Catena locally, you can skip this step_.
+If you have Catena deployed somewhere, copy your server binary and associated output to the same machine that Catena is running on.
-4. Configure your running Catena instance using the [Configuring The Catena Backend](#configuring-the-catena-backend) documentation above
+4. Configure your running Catena instance using the [Configuring The Catena Backend](#configuring-the-catena-backend) documentation above.
+    {% admonition type="info" %}
-    1. When you are configuring the match broker, configure the `Catena.MatchBroker.Allocators[0].Configuration.GameServerPath` to be the full path of your server executable
+    When you are configuring the match broker, configure `Catena.MatchBroker.Allocators[0].Configuration.GameServerPath` to be the full path of your server executable.
+    {% /admonition %}
 5. In your Unity editor, navigate to `File -> Build Profiles`
 6. Select "Windows"
 7. Select "Switch Platform"